 Mo describes the start and end of life like the covers of a book, and they don’t matter as much as the story inside.
 Think about it, how would you live today if you knew it was your last?
 Of course, you may not be lying horizontal on a beach in Bali but you can take the time today to enjoy the moments.
-As Mo notes, if you know today’s meal is your last would you worry that the waiter was rude, or would you be too busy savouring every mouthful?
-If you’re stuck in a traffic jam would you angrily honk your horn or would you crank up the radio and sing along?
-Every day can’t be perfect, every day is not a holiday, but we can find happiness in the smallest of moments every, single day.
+As Mo notes, if you knew today’s meal was your last would you worry that the waiter was rude, or would you be too busy savouring every mouthful?
+If you’re stuck in a traffic jam, would you angrily honk your horn or would you crank up the radio and sing along?
+Every day can’t be perfect, every day is not a holiday, but we can find happiness in the smallest of moments every, single, day.

 Lesson Three: Life Is a Rental

 We all come into this earth with nothing and we all leave with nothing.
 Our material things are not really ours, we’re merely ‘renting’ them during our time on this earth.
 While this sounds a bit sad, it doesn’t have to be, in fact, the truth can free you.
-‘If nothing is mine, then nothing can be lost, Mo writes.
+‘If nothing is mine, then nothing can be lost,’ Mo writes.
 ‘Whenever something moves out of my life, space is created for new things to move in.’
 Nothing lasts forever, all we can do is enjoy the flow of life, relish the good times, and learn from the bad.